pschool-in/curriculum/README.md

 ## Brief History

-In Jan 2018, we started PSchool App as a simple web app where the students can practice what they learn in the class room.
+In Jan 2018, we started PSchool App as a simple web app where the students can practice what they learn in the classroom.
 As teachers, we observed students forget what they learn in the classroom after a week or a month.
 So we build an App that students can practice the concepts and retain their learning.
 PSchool means Practice School.